Avocarrot/hiring/index.md

 # About {{site.companyName}}

-{{site.companyName}} is a mobile ad tech company fully dedicated to empowering our partners with sophisticated solutions.
-We make it simple for agencies and brands to connect with target audiences and for publishers to monetize their apps.
+We are an International group of companies with extensive portfolios in the ad-tech as well as the eCommerce business spaces.

-We are growing at a fast pace and looking for exceptional software engineers, UI/UX designers and product managers to help us keep up with the requirements of a product that needs to handle billions of requests each month.
+We have multiple brands combining innovative eCommerce platforms with unique programmatic exchange & mediation solution for publishers and advertisers across the most relevant demand sources.

-- We are serving more than 200+ billion ad requests / month
+We have a vision to be the number one company that can provide B2B customers in the eCommerce industry an end-to-end solution that can assist them both in the technical aspect and can provide a holistic solution driving traffic into their apps.

-- Our team is distributed in 7 offices (Athens, Berlin, Tel Aviv, Nicosia, Beijing, Sao Paolo, San Francisco)
+We are a group of 250 people world-wide with branches all over the world in Vienna, Tel Aviv, Berlin, Cyprus, Minsk, Athens, US, UK and many more.

 Please read our Candidate FAQ [here](faq.md).